 2019 looks to be no different, with a mixture of exciting sequels and original shooters already calendar-confirmed.
 Here's some the best stuff slated for this year.

-For a more comprehensive list of everything coming this year, check out the PC games of 2019.
+For a more comprehensive list, check out all of the new PC games.

 Developer: 10 Chambers Collective | Release date: Spring 2019 | Link: Steam

 The paranoia of Aliens mixed with the four-player cooperation of Payday.
 Although the studio says GTFO will make use of an Expedition Director that "throws players into new challenging situations in every play session," this isn't a hand-holding, casual descendent of Left 4 Dead, but possibly the most hardcore take on the genre we've seen, an FPS that relies as much on trigger discipline and coordinated stealthy movement through its pitch-black caverns as it does mowing down mobs of strange horrors.

 Aside from sparse medkits, there's no health regeneration.
 Ammo is scarce.
 If you die, you don't respawn at checkpoints.
 Computer consoles scattered across maps aren't one-button devices, but more simulated terminals that you have to type commands into on your keyboard.
 One of the monsters, based on the first gameplay footage, seems to be composed of actual darkness—faint, humanoid shadows that are only visible as silhouettes in your flashlight.
 Good luck out there.

 Developer: Giant Enemy Crab | Release date: Alpha "coming soon" | Link: Steam